 – – – – –

-Note: I wrote the above as an exercise in trying to get in the mind of a teenage boy who is hooked on video games and to try and give a surprise ending.
+Note: I wrote the above as an exercise in trying to get in the mind of a teenage boy who is hooked on video games.
 As for myself, I don’t play video games.
 But part of the reason I don’t play is I think I could easily get hooked.